ljmruoshui/hello-world/README.md

 # hello-world
 original try

-hi, github,
+Hi, github,
   My name is Melinda, here is my first time to use this project.
-  Hope have a good beginness.
+  Hope to have a good beginness.

 BR,
 Melinda